WalletHub, Financial Company

 Uninsured Motorist Bodily Injury vs. Other Insurance

 As a coverage option, UMBI somewhat overlaps with health insurance, disability insurance, MedPay, and PIP.
-However, UMBI often has higher limits than MedPay and PIP, and it does not require the copays or deductible that come with health insurance.
+However, UMBI often has higher limits than MedPay and PIP, and it does not require the copays or deductibles that come with health insurance.